Reversed-Education/reversed-ppa/README.md

 # reversed-ppa
 This is a debian PPA for easier testing on multiple devices.

+It was built by following the instructions from [Assaf Morami](https://assafmo.github.io/2019/05/02/ppa-repo-hosted-on-github.html).

 ## Add the PPA to your system

 ```sh